reza-gholizade/reza-gholizade/README.md

 ---

-*“Striving for excellence in Solution Architechture and Automation.”*
+*“Striving for excellence in Solution Architechture and Automation”*